Nikiartt/MSSQL-S3-Pipeline/README.md

 ## Connection
  The main part of the inner connection was built in the Docker container using Docker ports and network.
 Probably all the bounds were defined in the docker-compose file.
- For the external connection and client simulation FastAPI, Aiohttp and Asyncio were used.
+ For the external connection and client simulation FastAPI, Aiohttp, and Asyncio were used.
 Client simulation code had two tasks: to send a large number of requests, estimate the number of errors, and sort the invalid JSON requests.\
  From the Spark in the project, I used SparkSession, readStream&writeStream, DataFrame tools, and SQL queries.
 For document formation, the foreachBatch function was added.
 For the Postgres connection, SQLAlchemy was used.

 ## Buffer